akuklev/akuklev/synthetic-types.md

 Synthetic types are particularily well-behaved: each possible value of a synthetic type can be given as a finite tree of constructors.
 In particular, it means that synthetic types are effectively enumerable: one can write down an algorithm that prints out possible values of a given type and will eventually print out any of them.

-Synthetic types that do not employ postulated identifications, equality of values is decidable, i.e. equality can be checked by an algorithm which is guaranteed to terminate.
+Synthetic types that do not employ user-defined identifications, equality of values is decidable, i.e. equality can be checked by an algorithm which is guaranteed to terminate.
 For synthetic types employing postulated identifications, the equality checking is only guaranteed to be verifiable, i.e. to terminate if the values are equal indeed.
 If the values are distinct, equality checking might run into an infinite loop.
 That is not a flaw of a particular equality checking algorithm, but an general problem known in mathematics as [word problem undecidability](https://en.wikipedia.org/wiki/Word_problem_(mathematics)).

 TODO: few words about synthetic types and abstract syntax trees.